Federal Direct Loans

-- 150% Direct Subsidized Loan Limit for Subsidized Usage Limit Applies (SULA) means there is a limit on the maximum period of time that a student can receive Direct Subsidized Loans.
+- 150% (SULA) means there is a limit on the maximum period of time that a student can receive Direct Subsidized Loans.
 In general, students may not receive Direct Subsidized Loans for more that 150% of the length of their program of study or maximum eligibility period.
 SULA applies to "first-time borrowers" on or after July 1, 2013.
 The Department of Education will determine whether borrowers are "first-time borrowers" for the purposes of the 150% limit.

-- Use the Repayment Estimator to calculate your loan repayment timeline and options.
+- Use the to calculate your loan repayment timeline and options.

 Direct PLUS Loans

-PLUS loans are federal loan that graduate or professional student and parents of dependent undergraduate students can use to help pay for college or career school.
-Students applying for a PLUS Direct Loan must complete the steps below.
+are federal loans that graduate or professional student and parents of dependent undergraduate students can use to help pay for college or career school.
+Students applying for a Direct PLUS Loan must complete the steps below.

 - Create a FSA ID to sign and complete the form.